 Following the famous Freedom Trail, you’ll spot a number of other important historic sites before arriving at the famous and oh, so lovely Boston Common, the oldest city park in the US dating back to 1634.
 Cross the road and you’ll enter the Public Garden created two centuries after Boston Common.

-Within the entire region of Southeast Asia, the island nation of Singapore definitely stands out for its ultra-modern cityscape and an interesting meltdown of diverse cultures.
-In the last century, it’s seen an incredible transition towards a destination which at first sight might look like a set from a science fiction movie.
+Within the entire region of Southeast Asia, the island nation of Singapore definitely stands out for its ultra-modern cityscape and an interesting mixture of diverse cultures.
+In the last century, it’s seen an incredible transition towards a destination that at first sight might look like a set from a science fiction movie.

 Within walking distance of the gardens lies Merlion Park.
-You can easily reach it by crossing the Helix Bridge, a footbridge modelled on the spiral structure of DNA.
-The city skyline will open up to you along the way and if you stay long enough to see it both in the daylight and in the dark, you can watch how the whole view changes under different light. while there, you can admire the nearly nine-metre-tall water-spewing Merlion statue, a half-fish and half-lion stone sculpture.
+You can easily reach it by crossing the Helix Bridge, a footbridge modeled on the spiral structure of DNA.
+The city skyline will open up to you along the way and if you stay long enough to see it both in the daylight and in the dark, you can watch how the whole view changes under a different light. while there, you can admire the nearly nine-meter-tall water-spewing Merlion statue, a half-fish, and half-lion stone sculpture.

 But Singapore isn’t all just about being modern.
 It also embraces its rich history that you can learn a lot about in the National Museum of Singapore, which is the oldest museum in the country opened in 1849.

 Following the wide, clean streets that Singapore is no doubt so proud of, you’ll arrive in Chinatown, huddled among the tallest skyscrapers around.
 It’s a culturally diverse enclave within the heart of the city, celebrating Chinese heritage in the area.
 It’s more than just an interesting place to wander about.
 Besides the many market stalls and restaurants, you can visit the old Thian Hock Keng Temple or the Buddha Tooth Relic Temple and Museum.